 This role is responsible for designing, installing and maintaining the network devices and network software to ensure network availability to all users.
 It also monitors and analyses network speed and performance to ensure it meets the users' needs.

 This role typically performs data backups, troubleshoot network problems, and assists with disaster recovery operations.

 This person plays a key role in preventing unauthorized access or deliberate cyber-attacks on an organisation’s networks and systems.

 They typically monitor network traffic and servers for signs of intrusion, and perform audits of the networks to locate vulnerabilities.

 So, we’ve now looked at some of the technical roles, what about higher-level technical roles?
 Well, there’s a lot to choose from.

-There’s quite a few more senior technical roles available for people with professional ITIL certification.
+There are quite a few more senior technical roles available for people with professional ITIL certification.
 Here’s a few of them.

 Cyber Resilience Auditor

-This role usually works with external auditors to check compliance with cyber resilience policies and standards, and advises whether resilience and security objectives are being achieved.
+This role usually works with external auditors to check compliance with cyber resilience policies and standards and advises whether resilience and security objectives are being achieved.